Ole Judichær: Naval career

 In 1690 he was appointed deputy dockmaster at Bremerholm (better known as Gammelholm in today’s Copenhagen) and a short time thereafter as leader in the shipbuilding department.
 With the launch of the ship-of-the-line Dannebroge in 1692 – the first ship to be built at Nyholm – he was officially named as dockmaster and fabrikmester, positions he retained until 1725.

 From being a civilian employed as shipbuilder at the Royal Naval dockyards, he was commission in 1698 direct to the rank of commander (kommandørkaptajn) despite not having followed the normal officer training pathway.
-In 1706 or 1708, in response to complaints that his ship designs were influenced by too much theory, he embarked on a study tour to Holland and Britain.
+In 1706 or 1708, in response to complaints that his ship designs were influenced by too much theory, he embarked on a study tour to Holland and England.
 Whilst in Britain he accompanied Admiral George Byng on a voyage to Lisbon.
-The return of hostilities in the Baltic caused his study tour to be curtailed, and shortly thereafter he was in Lithuania purchasing timber for shipbuilding, followed by Christiansø where he was to renovate the defence works of that Baltic island.
+The return of hostilities in the Baltic caused his England tour to be curtailed, and shortly thereafter he was in Lithuania purchasing timber for shipbuilding, followed by Christiansø where he was to renovate the defence works of that Baltic island.

 In 1710, at the Battle of Køge Bay, Judichær commanded a squadron in the fleet led by Gyldenløve.
 As chief of coastal defence from 1711 he was responsible for the scuttling of decommissioned warships to form the foundation of the sea fort Trekroner on the approaches to Copenhagen harbour.